Stage set for Hollande-Merkel showdown at EU summit

 But that is another idea with which Germany is uncomfortable, even though Merkel said on Tuesday a way should be found to dismantle banks across borders, a possible nod to a pan-euro-zone bank restructuring scheme.

-The formal summit agenda is jobs and growth, with policymakers touting three ideas they hope will provide near-term stimulus to the euro zone economy, which registered no growth in the first quarter of the year and threatens to slip back into recession.
+The formal agenda of Wednesday's meeting is jobs and growth, and specifically three ideas policymakers hope will provide some near-term stimulus to the European economy, which registered no growth in the first quarter of the year and threatens to slip into recession.

 On Tuesday, agreement was reached with the European Parliament on 'project bonds', instruments backed by the EU budget that can be used to finance energy, transport and telecoms projects alongside private sector investment.

-The third initiative is to redirect structural funds - money from the EU budget used to help poorer countries improve their infrastructure - to other areas where it might reap more immediate growth rewards.
+Agreement on that proposal could be reached by the June 28-29 summit, but there remains opposition from some member states concerned that the EIB's strong track record could be undermined if money is thrown at bad projects.

-The figures are vague, and even if all three proposals were to be activated quickly economists and analysts say they will not provide a sufficient shot in the arm to the euro zone and wider EU economy.
+The third initiative is to redirect EU structural funds - money from the EU's multi-year budget used to help poorer countries improve their infrastructure - to other areas where it might reap more immediate growth rewards.

-"The hard truth is that there are no magic solutions to solving this crisis.
-We will all have to keep our spending in check, pay off our debts and swiftly introduce healthy reforms.
-This is what will kickstart growth," Dutch Prime Minister Mark Rutte said.
+The figures remain vague, and even if all three proposals were to be activated quickly - economists and analysts are not convinced that would provide a sufficient shot in the arm to the euro zone and wider EU economy.

-(Additional reporting by Jan Strupczewski in Brussels, Julien Toyer in Madrid and Catherine Bremer in Paris, writing by Luke Baker and Mike Peacock; editing by Janet McBride)
+(Additional reporting by Jan Strupczewski in Brussels, Julien Toyer in Madrid and Catherine Bremer in Paris; Editing by Mike Peacock)